BigBrassBand/jira-git-workflow-hooks/README.md

 # jira-git-workflow-hooks
-Git Integration for Jira JavaScript Hooks
+Git Integration for Jira JavaScript Hooks.

+*Required version of Git Integration for Jira: 2.20 and above.*

 # Scripts description